-- 14 The date in paragraph 4 of the notice must comply with the three requirements of section 13(2) of the Housing Act 1988, as amended by the Regulatory Reform (Assured Periodic Tenancies) (Rent Increases) Order 2003. - 15 The first requirement, which applies in all cases, is that a minimum period of notice must be given before the proposed new rent can take effect.
-That period is: - one month for a tenancy which is monthly or for a lesser period, for instance weekly or fortnightly; - six months for a yearly tenancy; - in all other cases, a period equal to the length of the period of the tenancy for example, three months in the case of a quarterly tenancy. - 16 The second requirement applies in most cases (but see note 17 for two exceptions):

-(a) the starting date for the proposed new rent must not be earlier than 52 weeks after the date on which the rent was last increased using this statutory notice procedure or, if the tenancy is new, the date on which it started, unless
+- 13 The date in paragraph 3 of the notice must comply with the three requirements of section 13(2) of the Housing Act 1988, ignoring the amendments made by the Regulatory Reform (Assured Periodic Tenancies) (Rent Increases) Order 2003. - 14 The first requirement, which applies in all cases, is that a minimum period of notice must be given before the proposed new rent can take effect.
+That period is: - one month for a tenancy which is monthly or for a lesser period, for instance weekly or fortnightly; - six months for a yearly tenancy; - in all other cases, a period equal to the length of the period of the tenancy for example, three months in the case of a quarterly tenancy. - 15 The second requirement applies in most cases (but see note 16 for two exceptions).
+The starting date for the proposed new rent must not be earlier than the first anniversary of the date on which the rent was last increased using this statutory notice procedure or, if the tenancy is new, the date on which it started. - 16 The two exceptions, which apply where a statutory tenancy has followed on from an earlier tenancy, are: - where the tenancy was originally for a fixed term (for instance, 6 months), but continues on a periodic (for instance, monthly) basis after the term ends; and - where the tenancy came into existence on the death of the previous tenant who had a regulated tenancy under the Rent Act 1977.